 Changes in Ownership

 In 1963, the start of many changes in ownership began to take place including those with horrific endings.
-That year, production came to an abrupt end when the company was purchased by Revlon Cosmetics.
+That year, production came to an abrupt end when Revlon Cosmetics purchased the company.
 Scheduled for release that year were figures of Casey Stengal and Jim Gentile.
 However, the change in ownership forever doomed those figures to be "the ones that never were."

 Manufacturing of Hartland figures ceased for several years until hundreds of the original molds were purchased by the Stevens Manufacturing Company of Missouri in 1976.
 In an ironic twist, it had been assumed that the molds of the sports figures had been destroyed.
 Fortunately for collectors, they were eventually discovered to be part of the original inventory purchased.
 However, by that point in time, it was too late.
 The Hartland Plastics company officially ceased operations forever in 1978.